nfrederick023/react-hook-checkbox/README.md

 Removes the checkbox, and all of it's nested checkboxes, from the hook.

 ### `.select()`
 Selects the checkbox.
-Flipping `.isSeleted` to the opposite of it's current value.
+Flipping `.isSelected` to the opposite of it's current value.

 # Usage
 Work in progress.